 What exactly is in the Printable Monthly Project Planners?

-This is the system I am using for myself this year.
-I have a lot of experience planning and executing projects on a timeline.
+This is the system I am using for myself.
+Due to my job, I have a lot of experience planning and executing projects on a timeline.

-I constantly have to get projects finished with a set deadline and I have learned over the years how to “get stuff done”.
+I constantly have to finish projects with a set deadline and have learned how to “get stuff done” over the years.
 I’m sharing the knowledge I’ve gained from doing that with you.

 The idea behind these planning pages is that you print out ONE set a month.
 Each month has 7 pages.
 You can print as many or as few of each specific page as you want.
 It all just depends on what you’re working on that month.